FireByTrial/farmsimtools/README.md

 # Farming Simulator Tools

+** BACK UP YOUR MAP BEFORE FIRST RUN **
+Not responsible for any lost work/data, this has been tested to some extent, but I cannot guarantee it won't cause some issues with your i3d file as it does overwrite it with one it creates.

 ## Notice
 these tools are in development, they will have bugs, the bugs can be created on GitHub issues